Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Both, Northern Virginia and Sydney.
 - [ ] Depends on the Weighted Resource Record Sets.

-### in the context of MySQL, version numbers are organized as MySQL version = X.Y.Z.
+### In the context of MySQL, version numbers are organized as MySQL version = X.Y.Z.
 What does X denote here?

 - [ ] Release level.
 - [ ] Minor version.